D4L1IR3Tr0/ADA_project/readme.md

 10. [Cheat Sheet](#cheat-sheet)

 ## Introduction
 **!
-The ADA project is still under development, and this is version 1.0 !**
+The adaL project is still under development, and this is version 1.0 !**

 adaL is a simple, intuitive programming language designed for educational purposes.
 It combines familiar syntax with powerful features like structures and modules.